 You can control whether routing of calls to Cloud Voicemail is allowed for Teams users by using the Teams admin center or by using PowerShell.

-To use the Teams admin center, go to Voice -> Calling Policies -> add new or edit existing policy -> Voicemail is available for routing inbound calls.
+To use the Teams admin center, go to Voice > Calling Policies > add new or edit existing policy > Voicemail for inbound calls.

 In PowerShell, use the Set-CsTeamsCallingPolicy cmdlet with the AllowVoicemail parameter.
 For more information, see Set-CsTeamsCallingPolicy.